Whence comes the prosperity of peoples and whence their decadence

 This explains, at least in part, what happened in the countryside.
 One can observe that, everywhere landowners had kept contact with their tenants, class antagonism was not manifested.
 What happened in the Vendée, in Anjou, in Poitou, in Brittany and in Normandy witness to this.
 On the contrary, everywhere that the lords administrated their goods by the intermediary of stewards, and as a result, were unknown to their farmers — everywhere, in a word, that contact was lost between the rich and the poor — social antagonism showed itself with great violence.
 Taine established this in several passages of his writings.

-The landed gentry, fallen in this way, gave way — as in Athens and in Rome — to the monetary aristocracy.
+The landed gentry, fallen in this way, gave way — as in Athens and in Rome — to the aristocracy of money.

-This series will continue next month with “What sort of monetary aristocracy remains?”.
+This series will continue next month with “What sort of aristocracy of money remains?”.

 - La famille fait l’Etat; Grandeur and décadence des aristocraties; Grandeur et décadence des classes moyennes.
 (The family makes the state.
 Grandeur and decadence of aristocracies.
 Grandeur and decadence of the middle classes).
 From the collection Science et Religion, edited by M. Bloud and Company.